klmnden/azure-docs.tr-tr/articles/redis-cache/cache-howto-manage-redis-cache-powershell.md

     Connect-AzureRmAccount -Environment (Get-AzureRmEnvironment -Name AzureChinaCloud)

-Önbellek Azure Çin bulut oluşturmak için aşağıdaki konumlardan birini kullanın.
+Azure Çin bulutunda bir önbellek oluşturmak için aşağıdaki konumlardan birini kullanın.

 * Çin Doğu
 * Çin Kuzey

-Azure Çin bulut hakkında daha fazla bilgi için bkz: [AzureChinaCloud Azure Çin'de 21Vianet tarafından işletilen](http://www.windowsazure.cn/).
+Azure Çin bulut hakkında daha fazla bilgi için bkz.
+[AzureChinaCloud için Azure tarafından Çin'de 21Vianet tarafından işletilen](http://www.windowsazure.cn/).

-### <a name="to-connect-to-microsoft-azure-germany"></a>Microsoft Azure Almanya bağlanmak için
+### <a name="to-connect-to-microsoft-azure-germany"></a>Microsoft Azure Almanya için bağlanmak için
-Microsoft Azure Almanya bağlanmak için aşağıdaki komutlardan birini kullanın.
+Microsoft Azure Almanya için bağlanmak için aşağıdaki komutlardan birini kullanın.

     Connect-AzureRmAccount -EnvironmentName AzureGermanCloud